vishalcloudyuga/dcos-docs/1.9/usage/gpu-support.md

     - **PrivateAgentInstanceType** - Specify a machine type of `g2.2xlarge`.
 This is the GPU-supported machine type.
     - **PrivateSubnet** - Specify the Private SubnetId value from your zen template dependencies (e.g. subnet-e7193fbf).
     - **PublicAgentInstanceCount** - Specify the number of public agent nodes.
-    - **PublicAgentInstanceType** - Specify a machine type of g2.2xlarge.
-This is the GPU supported machine type.
+    - **PublicAgentInstanceType** - Specify a machine type of `g2.2xlarge`.
+This is the GPU-supported machine type.
     - **PublicSubnet** - Specify the Public SubnetId value from your zen template dependencies (e.g. subnet-98193fc0).
     - **Vpc** - Specify the VpcId value from your zen template dependencies (e.g. vpc-49a0202e).